pjhades/tolarian-academy/nes-ppu.md

 * [6] The How-It-Works page from the N3S project.
 It also gives excellent pictures to help explaining and introducint the concepts and structures.

-* [7] Though a clarifying article for another one, we can deduce and learn something about mappers from it.
+* [7] Though another I-do-not-know-what-you-are-talking-about article, we can still deduce and learn something from it about what mappers are.

 [1]: https://wiki.nesdev.com/w/index.php/PPU_scrolling
 [2]: http://nesdev.com/NESDoc.pdf](http://nesdev.com/NESDoc.pdf